 Choose the Right Pattern

 Now that you have your backsplash material in check, let’s talk about a kitchen backsplash’s design and shapes.
-With several options available, hexagon, rectangle, square, and diamond are the most popular choices.
+With several options available, hexagons, rectangles, squares, and diamonds are the most popular choices.

 In recent times, rectangular and hexagon tiles are much loved by homeowners for their backsplashes.
 You can lay them out quickly and create your desired pattern.
 You can create interesting interlocking patterns with both these tile shapes based on the layout.